counsyl/capone/README.md

 #### Ledger

-A `Ledger` is the top-most organization of information in double-entry bookkeeping as well as the `ledger` app.
+A `Ledger` is the top-most level of organization of information in double-entry bookkeeping as well as the `ledger` app.
 Most ledgers have names familiar to those with any knowledge of accounting, such as "revenue" or "accounts receivable".

-`Ledgers` are synonymous with the accounting concept of an "account", so you may see references to Accounts in this documentation or elsewhere in the accounting literature.
+`Ledgers` are synonymous with the accounting concept of an "account", so you may see references to accounts in this documentation or elsewhere in the accounting literature.

-As a data structure, a `Ledger` in this library is little more than a name, description, and unique number: `LedgerEntries` (see below) point to a `Ledger` to represent their being "in" a `Ledger`.  `Transactions` (see below also) that are "between" two `Ledgers` have a `LedgerEntry` pointing to one `Ledger` and another `LedgerEntry` pointing to another `Ledger`.
+As a data structure, a `Ledger` in this library is little more than a name, description, and unique number: `LedgerEntries` (see below) point to a `Ledger` to represent their being "in" a `Ledger`.  `Transactions` (see below also) that are "between" two `Ledgers` have a `LedgerEntry` pointing to one `Ledger` and another `LedgerEntry` pointing to the other `Ledger`.

 ##### `increased_by_debits`

 `Ledger` also has the sometimes confusing field `increased_by_debits`.
-All `Ledgers` are of one of two types: either debits increase the value of an account or credits do.
+All `Ledgers` are of one of two types: either debits increase the "value" of an account or credits do.
 By convention, asset and expense accounts are of the former type, while liabilities, equity, and revenue are of the latter: in short, an increase to an "asset"-type account is a debit, and an increase to a "liability" or "equity"-type account is a credit.

-To put it another way, the accounting equation says (by definition) that "assets == liabilities + owner equity": terms on the right of the equals sign are increased by debits, and terms on the left of the equals sign are decreased by debits.
+Here's a handy mnemonic for the two types of accounts: The accounting equation says (by definition) that:

+    assets == liabilities + owner equity

+The terms on the right of the equals sign are increased by debits, and terms on the left of the equals sign are decreased by debits.
 We can therefore use the accounting equation to know whether to use debits or credits to model an increase in a ledger.

-So because debits and credits mean different things in different types of accounts, this is how we can have a transaction with an "equal and opposite" credit and debit pair of the same dollar amount that represents a net increase in the value of a company: a debit in Accounts Receivable and a credit in Revenue increases both accounts while satisfying the accounting equation.
+**So because debits and credits mean different things in different types of accounts, we can have a transaction with an "equal and opposite" credit and debit pair of the same dollar amount, but that still represents a net increase in the value of a company: a debit in Accounts Receivable and a credit in Revenue increases both accounts while satisfying the accounting equation.**

 Currently, field `increased_by_debits` is not used by the code in `ledger` but is provided as a convenience to users who might wish to incorporate this